rishiosaur/omega/README.md

 ## Modules

 As this is based off of Jarvis, it makes sense to also be modular.
 While the ability to toggle modules isn't as open as Jarvis because there's no settings menu visible on the screen (mainly because there's no where to put it since that would change how the app's supposed to look), these modules are toggled like the "Goodnight" feature.
-You say `toggle <module-name>`.
+You say `toggle <module name>`.

 # Contributing